 consumers while ensuring a strong, viable insurance marketplace.
 U.S. insurance

 regulators also participate in the International Association of Insurance

-Supervisors (IAIS) along with the NAIC by participating in all its major
+Supervisors (IAIS) along with the NAIC by participating in major standard setting initiatives,

 including working with fellow regulators from around the world to better supervise cross-border

 insurers, identifying systemic risk in the insurance sector, and creating international best practices.